ROLES: UX Writer & Designer

 I decided on legible handwriting fonts to bring a comic touch to the app.
 Kept the interface smooth and clutter-free for kids.

-I next created a small pattern library of interface elements of the app, to develop a consistent look and feel over the entire set of elements.
-It was an extension of the moodboard, as I applied its look and feel:
+I, next, created a small pattern library of interface elements of the app, to develop a consistent look-and-feel over the entire set of elements.
+It was an extension of the mood board:

 🔻A button with text label in four states (normal, hover, pressed, inactive);